sectorsedgecommunity/mapping-docs/docs/json.md

 * Breakthrough and Control Shift game modes cannot be seperated
 * Gun Game, Free for all, and Head Hunter game modes cannot be seperated
 * You cannot upload a map to the Steam Workshop without a `preview.jpg`
+* `preview.jpg` must be less than 1MB to upload to the Steam Workshop

 ## Example json file
 [map_template.json](/map_template.json)